QingLu-USF/Notes_Gitbook/WritingRPackages.md

 > }
 >

+**Step 3:** Create a DESCRIPTION file in the R project directory, which is a plain text file without extension.
+This file will hold some of the meta-data on the R package.
+For example, something like the following:

+> Package: FirstTry
+> Type: Package
+> Title: Some function definitions and data sets for Demonstration
+> Version: 0.0.1.0

-**Step 3:** Run the following codes in the Console while the working directory is where the R project is.
+**Step 4:** Run the following codes in the Console while the working directory is where the R project is.

 > library(roxygen2); # Read in the roxygen2 R package
 > roxygenise();      # Builds the help files